umbraco/Umbraco.AuthorizedServices/README.md

 ## Aims

-**Umbraco Authorized Services** is an Umbraco package designed to reduce the effort needed to integrate third party services that require authentication and authorization via an OAuth flow into Umbraco solutions.
+**Umbraco Authorized Services** is an Umbraco package designed to reduce the effort needed to integrate third party services that require authentication and authorization via an OAuth or API key based flow into Umbraco solutions.
 It's based on the premise that working with these services requires a fair bit of plumbing code to handle creating an authorized connection.
 This is necessary before the developer working with the service can get to actually using the provided API to implement the business requirements.

 Having worked with a few OAuth integrations across different providers, as would be expected, there are quite a few similarities to the flow that needs to be implemented.
 Steps include:

 - Redirecting to an authentication endpoint.
-- Handling the response including an authentication code and exchanging it for an access token.
+- Handling the response including an authentication code (or an oauth token and verifier code) and exchanging it for an access token.
 - Securely storing the token.
 - Including the token in API requests.
 - Serializing requests and deserializing the API responses.
 - Handling cases where the token has expired and obtaining a new one via a refresh token.

+For API key based flows, the integration steps include:

+- Use an API key stored in the settings file or persisted into the database to serialize requests and deserialize the API responses.
+- Use provisioning options for passing the key to the API.

 There are though also differences, across request and response structures and variations in the details of the flow itself.